ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/put-documents.markdown

     }
 }
 {CODE-BLOCK/}
+Depending on the shell you're using to run cURL, you will probably need to escape all double quotes within the request body using a backslash: `"` -> `\"`.

 When updating an existing document, you'll need to include its [collection](../../../client-api/faq/what-is-a-collection) name in the metadata or an exception will be thrown.
 Exceptions to this rule are documents in the collection `@empty` - i.e. not in any collection.
 A document's collection cannot be modified.

-cURL syntax requires that all double quotes `"` within the request body be escaped: `\"`.Alternatively, you can save the document as a file and pass the path to that file as the request body:
+Another way to make this request is to save your document as a file (such as a `.txt`), and pass the path to that file in the request body:

 {CODE-BLOCK: batch}
-curl -X PUT <server URL>/databases/<database name>/docs?id=<document ID>
+curl -X PUT "<server URL>/databases/<database name>/docs?id=<document ID>" -d "<@path/to/yourDocument.txt>"
--d <@path/yourDocument.txt>
 {CODE-BLOCK/}

 {PANEL/}